 2.3.8.Formulation of flours

 Three flours were formulated taking into account the physicochemical composition of each ingredient obtained and the recommendations of the Codex Alimentarius Commission [5].
 The formulated SHAB flour (red sorghum, white bean, peanut and baobab) is obtained from an incorporation rate of 70% of red sorghum, 13% white beans, 16% peanuts and 1% Baobab pulp.
-SHAM flour (red sorghum, bean, peanut and moringa) is obtained from 70% red sorghum, 13% white bean, 16% peanut and 1% moringa and SHAP flour (red sorghum, white bean). , Peanut and Sweet Potato) obtained from 63% red sorghum, 20% bean, 16% peanut and 1% sweet potato [15].
+SHAM flour (red sorghum, bean, peanut, and moringa) is obtained from 70% red sorghum, 13% white bean, 16% peanut, and 1% moringa and SHAP flour (red sorghum, white bean), Peanut and Sweet Potato) obtained from 63% red sorghum, 20% bean, 16% peanut, and 1% sweet potato [15].

 Fig.7.
 SHAB flour manufacturing diagram